 The carpal pad is a paw pad that is located rear of the cat’s forelimbs where the wrists (carpus) is located.
-Unlike the other paw pads, the carpal pad doesn’t make contact with the ground.
+Unlike the other paw pads (affectionately referred to as toe beans), the carpal pad doesn’t make contact with the ground.
 Its purpose is to provide traction when the cat comes to a sudden stop or descending a steep slope such as a tree or a fence.
 Think of it as an anti-skid mechanism.

 Carpal pad injuries